 How to perform Ganesha Puja?

-In the morning, take a bath and clean Ganesha yantra with salt or lemon and then place the yantra facing the East or the North in a clean space.
-Light a diya, candle or an incense stick in front of the yantra.
-You can also offer fruits, flowers, roli, camphor and modak and perform Lord Ganesha’s aarti.
-At the end, chant Om Gan Ganpathaye Namah 108 times.
+In the morning, take a bath and clean Ganesha Yantra with salt or lemon and then place the Yantra facing the East or the North in a clean space.
+Light a diya, candle, or an incense stick in front of the yantra.
+You can also offer fruits, flowers, roli, camphor, and modak and perform Lord Ganesha’s aarti.
+In the end, chant Om Gan Ganpathaye Namah 108 times.